Kainom/Doubt_api/README.md

 # Doubt_api
-An api that is part of project Doubt for my college
+An api that is part of project Doubt for my college.